timou0911/Ethernaut-Writeup/2. Fallout ★☆☆☆☆/README.md

 ## Target

-1. Take ownership of the contract
+1. Take ownership of the contract.

 ## BreakDown & Analysis